turanszkij/WickedEngine/README.md

 main.ActivatePath(&myMenuScreen); // activate the menu, the previous path (myGame) will be stopped

-wiSprite mySprite("image.png"); // There are many utilities, such as a "sprite" helper class myMenuScreen.addSprite(&mySprite); // The 2D render path is ready to handle sprite and font rendering for you
+wiSprite mySprite("image.png"); // There are many utilities, such as a "sprite" helper class myMenuScreen.AddSprite(&mySprite); // The 2D render path is ready to handle sprite and font rendering for you

 wiAudio::Sound mySound;
 wiAudio::CreateSound("explosion.wav", &mySound); // Loads a sound file